cylc/cylc-doc/src/user-guide/troubleshooting.rst

    These files can allow you to see how the configuration was changed between restarts and reloads.

+For more information on workflow log files, see :ref:`user-guide.log_files`.

 Shell Login/Profile Files
 -------------------------